edwardhaddican/Spellbook_V2/README.md

 React-scripts will load up a dev server on port 3000, but will send API calls to the API server at port 8000, via a proxy.

 Photos of the web app:

+# make the spell book skin vary based on the wizards class and make it customizable